mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 ---

-In this article, I am going to show you how to deploy a Cloud Native Application in Knative.
+In this article, I am going to show you how to deploy a Cloud-Native Application in Knative.
 There are several advantages that we could use to make better usage of resources of your Kubernetes cluster.

-Knative[^1] is a Kubernetes native platform built to deploy and manage server less workloads.
-Knative was created by Google with the contribution of several companies, such as: IBM, SAP, Red Hat, Pivotal, and others.
-It has some capabilities, such as: scale to zero, stand up, a pluggable architecture, and it can be used with almost every kind of applications.
-For more information access the reference here.
+Knative[^1] is a Kubernetes native platform built to deploy and manage serverless workloads.
+Knative was created by Google with the contribution of several companies, such as IBM, SAP, Red Hat, Pivotal, and others.
+It has some capabilities, such as scale to zero, stand up, a pluggable architecture, and it can be used with almost every kind of application.

-A Cloud Native Application[^2] is a sort of application that uses technologies that run smoothly in a cloud environment and have implemented some requirements that would not only make it more reliable in dynamic environments, but also in platforms, such as, Kubernetes, which I would include: health checks, circuit breakers, bulkhead patterns, and so on.
+A Cloud-Native application[^2] is a sort of application that uses technologies that run smoothly in a cloud environment and have implemented some requirements that would not only make it more reliable in dynamic environments, but also in platforms, such as Kubernetes, which I would include: health checks, circuit breakers, bulkhead patterns, and so on.

-In order to deploy and test our serverless setup in a Kubernetes envorironment we will use the Code Ready Containers (CRC) environment.
-Code Ready Containers will spin up a cluster, which is a all-in-one cluster or both master and worker node, in your local machine.
+In order to deploy and test our serverless setup in a Kubernetes environment we will use the Code Ready Containers (CRC) environment.
+Code Ready Containers will spin up a cluster, which is an all-in-one cluster or both master and worker node, in your local machine.
 So, if you don't have it already there you can follow the installation process of this reference [here](https://code-ready.github.io/crc/#installation_gsg){:target="_blank"}.

 ## Installing and configuring Knative

-After having the CRC up and running, let's install the Serverless Operator witch has the version `0.13.1` of knative.
-The process that we will go here is using the `oc` command line interface (CLI).
+After having the CRC up and running, let's install the serverless Operator witch has the version `0.13.1` of Knative.
+The process that we will go here is using the `oc` command-line interface (CLI).

 ```shell
 $ kubectl get packagemanifests/serverless-operator \